QualiSystems/FortiGate-FortiOS-Firewall-Shell-2G/README.md

 3. Place these zip files in the local PyPi Server repository.

-### Setting the python PythonOfflineRepositoryPath configuration key
-Before PyPi Server was introduced as CloudShell’s python package management mechanism, the `PythonOfflineRepositoryPath` key was used to set the default offline package repository on the Quali Server machine, and could be used on specific Execution Server machines to set a different folder.

-**To set the offline python repository:**
-1. Download the *cloudshell-firewall-fortinet-fortios-shell-2g-dependencies-package-1.0.0.zip* file, see [Downloading the Shell](#downloading-the-shell).

-2. Unzip it to a local repository.
-Make sure the execution server has access to this folder.

-3. On the Quali Server machine, in the *~\CloudShell\Server\customer.config* file, add the following key to specify the path to the default python package folder (for all Execution Servers):
-	`<add key="PythonOfflineRepositoryPath" value="repository
-full path"/>`

-4. If you want to override the default folder for a specific Execution Server, on the Execution Server machine, in the *~TestShell\Execution Server\customer.config* file, add the following key:
-	`<add key="PythonOfflineRepositoryPath" value="repository
-full path"/>`

-5. Restart the Execution Server.

 ### Configuring a new resource
 This section explains how to create a new resource from the shell.